-For the purpose of issuing these permits, West Virginia is a “shall issue” state, meaning that local law enforcement must issue a concealed deadly weapon license if the applicant meets certain qualifications.
+Under state law, local law enforcement generally must issue a concealed deadly weapon license if the applicant meets certain qualifications.
 Any person wishing to obtain a concealed deadly weapon license must apply to the sheriff of his or her county pursuant to West Virginia law and shall be issued a license if the applicant:3

 - Is 21 years of age or older (individuals between the ages of 18 and 21 may apply for a provisional permit to carry4;